apache/incubator-weex/doc/source/guide/set-up-env.md

 $ nvm use 6.10.0
 ```

-Node.js comes with npm, which lets you install the Weex Cli.
+Node.js comes with npm, which lets you install the Weex CLI.

 Run the following command in a Terminal: